-One of the difficult things about divorce for parents is that it’s not always easy to take your child on vacation.
+One of the difficult things about uncontested divorce for parents is that it’s not always easy to take your child on vacation.
 You and your co-parent both must adhere to the terms of your custody agreement.
 That likely means getting the other’s permission before going out of state and certainly before leaving the country.

 Whether you’d like to take your child abroad this summer as a high school graduation gift, to visit family or just to see the sights, you need to make sure you’re adhering to your custody agreement or seek approval from the court.

 What if your child already has a passport?

 Even if your child already has a passport, if you share custody, you likely cannot take your minor child out of the country without your co-parent’s written consent.
 If you do, you could find yourself charged with “international parental kidnapping.”